-When a JW woman handles any responsibility that should be handled by a man, such as organizing groups for their preaching work, she needs to wear a head covering.
-This means a hat or scarf of some sort.
-This is also needed if she prays in front of a baptized male JW including her own son, or if she’s handling spiritual responsibilities in front of her non-JW husband.
+When a JW woman handles any responsibility that should be handled by a man, such as organizing groups for their preaching work, she needs to wear a head covering, meaning a hat or scarf of some sort.
+This is also needed if she prays in front of a baptized male Witness, including her own son, or if she’s handling spiritual responsibilities in front of her non-JW husband.
 A woman must also wear a head covering when translating discourses for the deaf, simply because all eyes will be on her.

-Every man who prays or prophesies with something on his head shames his head; but every woman who prays or prophesies with her head uncovered shames her head, for it is one and the same as if she were a woman with a shaved head.
+“Every man who prays or prophesies with something on his head shames his head; but every woman who prays or prophesies with her head uncovered shames her head, for it is one and the same as if she were a woman with a shaved head.
 For if a woman does not cover herself, she should have her hair cut off; but if it is disgraceful for a woman to have her hair cut off or shaved, she should be covered.
-For a man should not have his head covered, as he is God’s image and glory, but the woman is man’s glory.
+For a man should not have his head covered, as he is God’s image and glory, but the woman is man’s glory.”

-This head covering is referred to as a sign of authority in verse 10:
+This head covering is referred to as a sign of authority, in verse 10:

-That is why the woman ought to have a sign of authority on her head, because of the angels.
+“That is why the woman ought to have a sign of authority on her head, because of the angels.”

-Just a note about a woman having her head shaved; this might be unsightly, but in bible times female slaves, those taken captive as war brides, and ones punished for adultery or fornication had their heads shaved to show their lowly, disgraced position.
+Just a note about a woman having her head shaved; this might be unsightly, but in bible times, female slaves, those taken captive as war brides, and ones punished for adultery or fornication had their heads shaved to show their lowly, disgraced position.